Best In Fresh Awards

 The Irish consumer's love affair with all things fresh shows no sign of abating, making fresh produce the jewel in the crown of Ireland’s grocery retail sector.
 One of the most eagerly anticipated events in the Irish retail calendar, Checkout’s annual Best in Fresh awards is the only industry award that specifically recognises and rewards best practice in the sale of fresh produce.

-The 2018 awards will take place on 3 July at the Shelbourne Hotel in Dublin and are open to all retail groups and independent retailers, including multiples, symbols, discounters and non-affiliated stores.
+The 2019 awards will take place on 16 July at the InterContinental Hotel in Dublin, and the competition is open to all retail groups and independent retailers, including multiples, symbols, discounters and non-affiliated stores.

 As with last year’s event, this year’s Checkout Best in Fresh Awards will also acknowledge Ireland’s leading fresh suppliers, rewarding category leadership in the fields of Fruit & Veg, Meat, Seafood, Bakery, Dairy and In-Store Equipment.
 Retailers that enter the Checkout Best in Fresh Awards will be called upon to nominate a leading supplier in each fresh category as part of their entry, from which finalists in each category will be determined.

-To purchase tickets please contact Colette at 01 236 5823 or email [email protected]
+To purchase tickets please contact Colette O'Brien at 01 236 5823 or email [email protected]

 1. Excellence in fresh food retailing in a large supermarket (over 15,000 square feet)